visipedia/inat_comp/README.md

 ## Details

-* Number of Species: X
+* Number of Species: 5089
-* Number of Training Images: Y
+* Number of Training Images: 411,326
-* Number of Validation Images: Z
+* Number of Validation Images: 263844
-* Number of Testing Images: W
+* Number of Testing Images: X

 Super Categories: